scriptum/Cheetah-Texture-Packer/README.md

 Cheetah Texture Packer
 ------------------------------

-Just best texture packer:)
+Just best texture packer.
+It uses the idea of MaxRects bin packing algorithm with aggressive heuristics.

+This tool was created as research implementation and never been released.
+But it works and you can compile this tool for any platform you want.

 If you know Russian - welcome: http://www.gamedev.ru/projects/forum/?id=161714

-Watch me if you want to see changes:)
+Watch me if you want to see changes :-)

 This program uses UBFG's algorithm: https://github.com/scriptum/UBFG